-of simultaneously converged and fragmented channels, environments and touchpoints.
-Convergent commerce, if you will.
-Apparel retailer Cue called it 'commerce anywhere', while others have branded it as new retail, future retail, smart retail or even retail 2.0.
+Convergent Commerce, if you will.
+Apparel retailer Cue called it "commerce anywhere," while others have branded it as new retail, future retail, smart retail or even retail 2.0.

-In this paper we're going to explore some of the emerging channels where convergence is evident, their impacts on shopper journeys and touchpoint use, and what it means for organisations in order to successfully navigate the increasingly fragmented world of channels, touchpoints and environments.
+In this paper, we'll explore some of the emerging channels where convergence is evident, their impacts on shopper journeys and touchpoint use, and what it means for organizations to successfully navigate the increasingly fragmented world of channels, touchpoints, and environments.